 What is astounding was that this study is actually being given credit when, “a patient was assumed to have continued treatment until an outcome event occurred or the end of follow-up” and of those tested, the baseline only increased to another very low level.
 Obviously, whatever testosterone treatment was being given was not working much!

 Where do we go from here?
-Go to a qualified clinic with experienced physicians who treat all aspects of your health and test accordingly.
+Go to a qualified clinic with experienced providers who treat all aspects of your health and test accordingly.
 Then receive all of the well documented benefits of testosterone and other bioidentical hormones.

 A few studies.
 Hundreds are available showing the benefits of testosterone.